mozilla/bug-handling/_processes/shared-bug-queues.md

+---
+template: page
-# Shared Bug Queues
+title: Shared Bug Queues

-Shared Bug Queues allow teams of people to monitor requests for bug reviews in Bugzilla.
+summary: Shared Bug Queues allow teams of people to monitor requests for bug reviews in Bugzilla.

+---

 Reviewers for change sets can be suggested at the product and component level, but only the person who has been asked to review code will be notified.